nielsoffice-Pro/PDFBrowser/README.md

 # PDFBrowser
-PDF interpreter or ready ??
+PDF interpreter or reader ??

 ```JS
   // Check if URL is PDF